brianedelman/egg-breaker-game/Jonny Gamespace/JONNYREADME.txt

 "Thank you for putting all of this information into baby language for me.
 Just because I need baby language does not mean I need Baby Park.
 Stop picking Baby Park, it's been 3 years of you jokers picking Baby Park.
 I've HAD IT!!!"

 -Joe Bisciotti

+I just need to make a change! -Joe